 The earliest form of mochi donuts came from Hawaii fusing the concept of American donuts with Japanese mochi.
 The best way to eat them is to tear the donut into smaller balls, so you can enjoy that chewy soft texture in each bite!

-This trend food is popular in Japan, South Korea and now in the United States and Canada!
+This trend food is popular in Japan, South Korea and now in North America!
 I love these Asian donuts so much because the texture is so unique and they're easy to make at home with minimal ingredients.
 You also don't need a special donut pan.

 Ingredients & Substitutes